-This DOCSIS® specification is the result of a cooperative effort undertaken at the direction of Cable Television Laboratories, Inc. for the benefit of the cable industry and its customers.
-This document may contain references to other documents not owned or controlled by CableLabs®.
+This document may contain references to other documents not owned or controlled by CableLabs.
 Use and understanding of this document may require access to such other documents.
 Designing, manufacturing, distributing, using, selling, or servicing products, or providing services, based on this document may require intellectual property licenses from third parties for technology referenced in this document.
+To the extent this document contains or refers to documents of third parties, you agree to abide by the terms of any licenses associated with such third party documents, including open source licenses, if any.